Beginners are often uncertain about which programming language to learn first. There are dozens of languages out there.

 So Python is good for beginners because it has a high level of abstraction -- it reads much like English -- making learning easier.

-Python lets you accomplish a lot in little time because of its high level of abstraction.
+Python lets you accomplish a lot in little time because of its high level of abstraction and simple syntax.
 This means you won't have to spend hours struggling with tiny details, as you would in other languages.

 Being able to quickly accomplish real things is motivating, which keeps your learning on track.